-14.2 Lack of Efficacy in Adjuvant Treatment of Colon Cancer Lack of efficacy of Avastin as an adjunct to standard chemotherapy for the adjuvant treatment of colon cancer was determined in two randomized, open-label, multicenter clinical trials.
+Lack of efficacy of Avastin as an adjunct to standard chemotherapy for the adjuvant treatment of colon cancer was determined in two randomized, open-label, multicenter clinical trials.

-The first study conducted in 3451 patients with high risk stage II and III colon cancer, who had undergone surgery for colon cancer with curative intent, was a 3-arm study of Avastin administered at a dose equivalent to 2.5 mg/kg/week on either a 2-weekly schedule in combination with FOLFOX4, or on a 3-weekly schedule in combination with XELOX and FOLFOX4 alone.
-Patients were randomized as follows: 1151 patients to FOLFOX4 arm, 1155 to FOLFOX4 plus Avastin arm, and 1145 to XELOX plus Avastin arm.
-The median age was 58 years, 54% were male, 84% were Caucasian and 29% were ≥ age 65.
+809 The first study conducted in 3451 patients with high risk stage II and III colon cancer, who had and 1145 to XELOX plus Avastin arm.
+The median age was 58 years, 54% were male, 84% were Caucasian and 29% were \geq age 65.
 Eighty-three percent had stage III disease.